Laura Fygi

 Laura Fygi (born 27 August 1955) is a Dutch jazz singer.

-Fygi's father was a Dutch businessman, a director of Philips, and her mother an Egyptian belly dancer.
+Fygi's father was a Dutch businessman, a director of Philips, and her mother was a belly dancer of Egyptian descent on her father's side and of Serbian descent on her mother's side.
 She was raised in Uruguay, until her father's death in the late 1960s, when she moved back to the Netherlands with her mother.
 She was then under the care of a French-speaking governess before being adopted by the principal of her school.
-During the 1980s, she was a member of Centerfold, an all-female Dutch disco band which was popular in the Europe and Japan.
+During the 1980s, she was a member of Centerfold, an all-female Dutch disco band which was popular in Europe and Japan.

 In the early 1990s, she began a solo career and recorded her debut album with Toots Thielemans.
 During her career, she has worked with Johnny Griffin, Michel Legrand, Clark Terry and the Pasadena Roof Orchestra and considers Julie London one of her influences.
 She has sung in English, Chinese, French, Portuguese, and Spanish.